moezalikhan/ambient-ops/docs/METHODOLOGY.md

 and label the magnitude as literature-derived or illustrative.

 ## 8. Validation

-TODO — there is no ground truth to validate against.
-Describe what was done
-instead: sanity checks, hand-worked examples, cases where the ranking looked wrong and what was found.

 There is no ground-truth intervention outcome during the hackathon.
 The validation target is therefore transparency and face validity: the ranking